I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsrtl_per_file_context.md

 ## Members

-`FreeCallback`

-A pointer to a <a href="https://msdn.microsoft.com/291b57d9-3bef-4acb-a571-86b67a03cd08">callback routine</a> that frees the per-file context structure.
-Filter drivers must set this member to a non-<b>NULL</b> value.

-`InstanceId`

-A pointer to a filter-driver-allocated buffer that can be used to distinguish among the per-file context structures that are created by the same filter driver.
-The format of this variable is filter-driver-specific.
-Filter drivers can set this member to <b>NULL</b>.

 `Links`

 A link for this structure in the list of all per-file context structures that are associated with the same file. <a href="..\ntifs\nf-ntifs-fsrtlinsertperfilecontext.md">FsRtlInsertPerFileContext</a> inserts this member into the list of all per-file context structures for a file.